microsoft/finops-toolkit/docs-mslearn/framework/optimize/utilization-efficiency.md

 **Resource utilization and efficiency refers to the process of ensuring cloud services are utilized and tuned to maximize business value and minimize wasteful spending.**

-Review how services are being used and ensure each is maximizing return on investment.
+Review how services get used and ensure each is maximizing return on investment.
 Evaluate and implement best practices and recommendations.

 Every cost should have direct or indirect traceability back to business value.
 Eliminate fully "optimized" resources that aren't contributing to business value.